CompuCell3D/CompuCell3DDevelopersManual/docs/building_steppable_case_study.rst

 As usual for a complete list of functions that read and convert XML attributes to concrete C++ types , check ``XMLUtils/CC3DXMLElement.h``

+The presented example went over a theory of how to build a basic steppable and integrate it with main CC3D code.
+In the next tutorial we will present the same steppable but we will build it in the ``DevelopeZone`` folder of CC3D.
+The idea here is that this new steppable can live outside main CC3D code and still be accessible by the installed binaries.

 .. |git_setup| image:: images/git_setup.png
    :width: 6.0in